jayleicn/TVQAplus/README.md

 ### Training and Evaluation
 1, Download preprocessed features from [Google Drive](https://drive.google.com/drive/folders/1eTy69AgdJNs-bL_fNLlcC5pMS_QKowrf?usp=sharing).
-[gdrive](https://github.com/prasmussen/gdrive) is a good tool to use.
-Move it to the root of this project, make sure `release_path` in `run_main.sh` is pointing to the feature directory.
+We recommend using [gdrive](https://github.com/prasmussen/gdrive) to download it from command line.
+When finished, move it to the root of this project, make sure `release_path` in `run_main.sh` is pointing to the feature directory.

 2, Run in `debug` mode to test your environment, path settings:
 ```